drteeth/elixir-es-cqrs/slides.md

 ???

 Hi I’m Ben Moss,
-* I work as a consultant doing Ruby and Android work at moment at bitfield.co.
+* I currently work as a consultant doing Ruby and Android work at my Shop Bitfield.co.
 * I have my sights on Elixir for future work.
-* I've done a lot of things in my past, including c# where a lot of these ideas originated.
+* Yell "mumbling" at me if I mumble.

 ---
 class: center, middle